DayNiz/Blic-Bloc/README.md

 ---

 # TO RUN THE GAME:
-Simply execute the script (`python script_name.py`).
-Pygame, Pygame-menu and Numpy must be installed in your environment.
+Simply execute the script (`python main.py`).
+Pygame, Pygame-menu and Numpy must be installed in your environment, or in a .venv.

-Use the controls to guide the blocks and try to clear as many patterns as you can before the grid fills up!
+Use the arrows to guide the blocks and try to make as much points as you can before the grid fills up!
 SUL SUL!